 It took a moment for the young people to think it through, but they got there on their own: Resources.
 There was low crime in Lincoln Square because most people there had places to live and good food to eat.
 There were lots of stores and restaurants, and people could afford to shop and dine there.
 There were quality schools, libraries, parks and after-school programs, many of them within walking distance from one another.
 It was access to the basic things people needed, not the presence of police, that made its residents feel secure.

 I could have cited the annual city budget, nearly 40% of which is allotted to the Chicago Police Department, compared to around 1% for Chicago Public Schools.
 (No, that’s not a typo.)
-I could have explained that police keep Lincoln Square safe not by patrolling it, but by containing poverty, homelessness and mental illness in other parts of the city.
+I could have explained that police keep Lincoln Square safe not by patrolling it, but by containing poverty, homelessness, and mental health crises in other parts of the city.
 But those truths were not necessary in that moment.
 What was needed was to help those young people see what many more people of privilege are learning to see: That they already have a clear vision of a world without prisons and police.
 It’s the expansion of that vision which can provide real healing for the US’ legacies of violence—in which the police and prison systems are squarely entrenched—and create safety for our cities in their entirety, not just their wealthy, white parts.